lms-07/LGTEUN/README.md

 ## Datasets and File Hierarchy
-- For multispectral pan-sharpening, there are no standard widely used public data sets instead of private datasets constructed by respective research groups. ==To promote the development of pan-sharpening, we also disclose the our constructed dataset here through
+- For multispectral pan-sharpening, there are no standard widely used public data sets instead of private datasets constructed by respective research groups. ==To promote the development of pan-sharpening, we also disclose our constructed dataset here through
   ==[Google Drive](https://drive.google.com/file/d/1SoChKZ3zk1WeMKoSOvKo3AQBiOXPw0Wd/view?usp=drive_link)==.
-- Three representative multispectral scenes acquired by three popular multispectral senors (GaoFen-2, WorldView-2, and WorldView-3) to construct our three data sets, directly named GF-2, WV-2, and WV-3 for convenience.
+- Three representative multispectral scenes acquired by three popular multispectral sensors (GaoFen-2, WorldView-2, and WorldView-3) to construct our three data sets, directly named GF-2, WV-2, and WV-3 for convenience.
     - The constructing codes are based on [tools of PanFormer](https://github.com/zhysora/PanFormer/tree/main/tools).
     - For each raw data, the training and testing parts are from the same scene, and cropped to completely separate with no overlapping parts.
-    - We follow Wald's protocol to contruct image pairs.
+    - We follow Wald's protocol to construct image pairs.
-    - We set various step sizes for each data set to generate about 1000 LrMS/PAN/GT image pairs for training and 140 LrMS/PAN/GT image pairs for testing on reduced-resolution scene.
-For full-resolution scene, we just reserve 120 LrMS/PAN image pairs on all the three data sets.
-Detials as follow:
+    - We set various step sizes for each data set to generate about 1000 LrMS/PAN/GT image pairs for training and 140 LrMS/PAN/GT image pairs for testing on reduced-resolution scenes.
+For full-resolution scenes, we just reserve 120 LrMS/PAN image pairs on all the three data sets.
+Details as follow:

     | Data Set | Step Size | Reduced-resolution Image Pairs for Training | Reduced-resolution Image Pairs for Testing | Full-resolution Image Pairs for Testing |